Superformula/mobile-test/documentation.md

 ## Tests
 - I wrote unit tests for the data and domain layer.
 - I wrote widget tests for the view layer, only for the HomePage to demonstrate how widget tests works.
 - I wrote BLoC tests.
-Only for the QrCodeHistoryBloc and QrCodeSeedBloc to demonstrate how bloc tests works.
+Only for the QRCodeHistoryBloc and QRCodeBloc to demonstrate how bloc tests works.
 - I wrote integration tests only for the HomePage to demonstrate how we can do integrations tests in Flutter.
+- I did 16 tests in total.
+There are a few more cases that are good to test, but due to my side work and responsability, for this challenge I focused only in the important tests.
 - To run the unit and widgets tests, run `flutter test test/`
 - To run the integration tests, run `flutter test integration_test/`